BU-Spark/ds-isd-reconciliation/dataset-documentation/DATASETDOC-sp25.md

 **What do the instances that comprise the dataset represent?**
 Each dataset represents different aspects of rental property activity:
-- 311: Housing complaints (tabular, geospatial)
+- 311: Housing complaints
-- SAM: Official address records (tabular)
+- SAM: Official address records
-- Rental Registry: Registered rental properties (tabular)
+- Rental Registry: Registered rental properties
-- Student Housing: University addresses housing students (tabular)
+- Student Housing: University addresses housing students
-- Violations: Past enforcement actions (tabular)
+- Violations: Past enforcement actions

-**How many instances are there in total?**
+**How many instances are there in total?**  (fix)
 - Rental Registry: ~100,000
-- 311 (filtered): ~25,000
+- 311: ~25,000
-- Student Housing: ~3,000
+- Student Housing: ~300,000
 - Violations: ~20,000
 - SAM Addresses: ~190,000